brandongregory/dndhelp/src/roleplaying/just-talk-to-them.md

 This often becomes clear after having a conversation about expectations in-game.
 You may think that no one at your table wants to have an old-fashioned dungeon crawl like the DM is running, but be surprised to find out that everyone’s having fun except you.
 In situations like that, you have two options:

 1. Continue to play the type of game your table wants to play
 2. Move on to something else

-Neither of these options include convincing everyone at your table that you’re right and they need to change their minds.
+Neither of these options includes convincing everyone at your table that you’re right and they need to change their minds.
 It could be that you play the dungeon crawl and request that the next campaign be something more roleplay-oriented—that’s fine.
 But launching a campaign of passive aggression and complaining will not fix anything.

 This can be particularly difficult if you’re the DM.
 If you’re running a game and the players all want to play a different game, they’re going to play the game they want regardless of what you put in front of them.
 Adjusting the campaign to what the players want is going to make everyone, including the DM, happier and more engaged with the game.

 If you’ve begun with a wildly different idea of what kind of game you’re playing, that might mean taking a step back and picking a different adventure.
 If you’re trying to run an intrigue campaign and your players are ready to fight everyone you put in front of them, you’re setting yourself up for disappointment.
 It could be that the players need some guidance on what to do, but it could just be that the players want to play a different game than you had planned.
 In situations like that, you face the same two options above: you either play the type of game your table wants to play, or you move on to something else.

 The important thing to remember is that TTRPGs are a group activity, and that sometimes means compromise.
 Everyone is probably going to have things they like and dislike about the current campaign, and that’s fine.
-Trying to change the table’s mind on what you’re doing, though, should be approached with caution—if you really don’t like the kind of game that’s being played, don’t fight a losing battle trying to change it after everyone else has bought in.
+Trying to change the table’s mind on what you’re doing, though, should be approached with caution—if you don’t like the kind of game that’s being played, don’t fight a losing battle trying to change it after everyone else has bought in.

 ## The Power of No